 - In 2001, an area off the West Coast of the United States was designated critical leatherback foraging habitat.
 These giants, migrating seasonally to the offshore waters of California and Oregon to feed on jellyfish, were falling victim to drift gillnet fisheries targeting tuna, swordfish, and sharks.
 The area extends from Monterey Bay, California to Lincoln City, Oregon.

 What is SEE Turtles?

 We protect sea turtles through conservation travel and volunteer tours, educational programs, and Billion Baby Turtles.
-We're a project of the Oceanic Society, America's first non-profit dedicated to protecting the ocean.
+We're a project of the Oceanic Society.
 Contact us to learn more about fisheries bycatch.

 Photo credits: Elizabeth Moreno/RED Sustainable Travel, Neil Osborne, Hal Brindley